-Newer Fund Risk.
-The Fund is a recently organized management investment company with limited operating history.
-As a result, prospective investors have a limited track record or history on which to base their investment decisions.
-There can be no assurance that the Fund will maintain an economically viable size.
+New Fund Risk.
+The Fund is a recently organized management investment company with no operating history.
+As a result, prospective investors do not have a track record or history on which to base their investment decisions.

 Non-Diversification Risk.
 Because the Fund is "non-diversified," it may invest a greater percentage of its assets in the securities of a single issuer or a smaller number of issuers than if it was a diversified fund.
 As a result, a decline in the value of an investment in a single issuer or a smaller number of issuers could cause the Fund's overall value to decline to a greater degree than if the Fund held a more diversified portfolio.
+This may increase the Fund's volatility and cause the performance of a relatively smaller number of issuers to have a greater impact on the Fund's performance.

 Operational Risk.
 The Fund is subject to risks arising from various operational factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 The Fund relies on third-parties for a range of services, including custody.
 Any delay or failure relating to engaging or maintaining such service providers may affect the Fund's ability to meet its investment objective.
-Although the Fund, Adviser, and Sub-Adviser seek to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.
+Although the Fund, and Adviser seek to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.